Contents of this page:

 Concerning the above requirement of a statement of Christian faith, applicants who do not hold to historic and orthodox Christian doctrine may only be admitted as Special Students and may not be admitted to a degree program.

-To upgrade from special student status to a master’s degree program, students must apply to a specific master’s degree and submit the remaining application requirements outlined on page 40.
+To upgrade from special student status to a master’s degree program, students must apply to a specific master’s degree and submit the remaining application requirements outlined above.

 For master’s level and doctoral level transfer of coursework, RTS recognizes all North American schools accredited by the Association of Theological Schools.
 Concerning foreign equivalency, all degrees and coursework are considered on a case-by-case basis.
 Concerning other American schools not accredited by ATS, all coursework is considered on a case-by-case basis as advanced standing.
-(See “Advanced Standing” section for more information.)
+RTS has a process to evaluate graduate schools that are not currently accredited by ATS to ensure graduate-level equivalency.
 In these cases, the primary criterion is general compatibility with the standards of the Southern Association of Colleges and Schools and the Association of Theological Schools.
 In all transfer of credit situations, RTS reserves the right to accept or decline credits in particular cases.
+See “Advanced Standing” section for more information.

 Students who desire to transfer credit from other graduate institutions should submit a transcript of their coursework and a catalog containing the course description.
 If courses apply to the RTS curriculum, credit may be granted for work completed.
 No credit will be given for work that received a grade below C (2.0).
 Normally, no credit will be given for work completed more than seven years prior to matriculation.